annemgacs/demo-repo/README.md

 # Demo
-This repo is used just to practise git commands and go through to the git
+This repo is used just to practise git commands and go through to the git.
+Refrence file.